“I would love to see a list of self-care ideas to try for increased well-being and health.”

 50. Take a deep breath.
 Two.
 Three…

-… And repeat number 50 every day, for a few minutes if you absolutely don’t have time for anything else.
+Repeat every day, for a few minutes if you absolutely don’t have time for anything else self-care-related.

 How To Implement These Self Care Ideas In Your Life

-You can implement these self care ideas in your life a lot easier with a self-care planner!
+Or, you can implement these self-care ideas in your life a lot easier with a self-care planner!

 Free Self Care Planner Printable